Troubleshooting

 If the option doesn't appear, your organization may have a Group Policy blocking unsigned apps.
 In that case, build from source instead.

-macOS Gatekeeper blocks the app
+macOS says the app cannot be checked

 Linux AppImage won't launch